 the Following poster

-When exploring its twists and inspirations online after viewing, I was quickly dis-abused of the notion that Inception was Christopher Nolan's sixth feature.
+Exploring Inception’s twists and inspirations online after viewing, I was quickly disabused of the notion that it was Christopher Nolan’s sixth feature.
 His career, early shorts aside, did not begin with Memento.
-It launched with a 70-minute, "no-budget" film called Following released in 1999.
+It launched with a 70-minute, “no-budget” film called Following released in 1999.

 I’m sure that everyone and their furry blue brother have successfully viralized it by